In the context of genetics, what does the term 'genotype' refer t... | Channels for Pearson+

 1

+Understand that genetics is the study of heredity and the variation of inherited characteristics.

-Begin by understanding the term 'genotype'.
-In genetics, 'genotype' refers to the genetic makeup of an individual, including all alleles present in their DNA.
+Recognize that the term 'genotype' refers to the genetic makeup of an individual, which includes all the genes and their variations (alleles) present in an organism.

-Differentiate between 'genotype' and 'phenotype'.
-While 'genotype' is the genetic constitution, 'phenotype' refers to the observable characteristics or traits of an individual, which result from the interaction of the genotype with the environment.
+Differentiate between 'genotype' and 'phenotype': while genotype refers to the genetic constitution, phenotype refers to the observable characteristics or traits of an individual, which result from the interaction of the genotype with the environment.

-Recognize that alleles are different forms of a gene that can exist at a specific locus on a chromosome.
-The combination of alleles inherited from both parents constitutes the genotype.

-Consider how the genotype can influence the phenotype.
-Although the genotype provides the blueprint, environmental factors and gene interactions can affect how traits are expressed.
+Consider that the genotype is responsible for the potential traits an organism can express, but the environment can influence the extent to which these traits are expressed.

+Remember that the genotype is often represented by letters (e.g., AA, Aa, aa) indicating the alleles present for a particular gene.

 Watch next